 File systems and VMs.
 Several research projects have explored running a FS in another VM, for a variety of reasons.
-POFS provides a higher-level file system interface to a VM, instead of a device-like block interface, in order to gain sharing, security, modularity, and extensibility benefits [25].
-VPFS builds a trusted storage facility out of untrusted legacy FSs [37].
-XenFS provides a shared cache between VMs and shares a single copy-on-write FS image among VMs [20].
+POFS provides a higher-level file system interface to a VM, instead of a device-like block interface, in order to gain sharing, security, modularity, and extensibility benefits [Pfaff 2007].
+VPFS builds a trusted storage facility out of untrusted legacy FSs [Weinhold and Härtig 2008].
+XenFS provides a shared cache between VMs and shares a single copy-on-write FS image among VMs [Williamson 2009].
 Our FSVA architecture adapts these ideas to address the portable FS implementation problem.
 The differing goals lead to many design differences.
 We maintain OS and virtualization features such as a unified buffer cache and migration.
 By default, we pass all VFS calls to the FSVA to remain FS-agnostic, whereas they try to handle many calls in the user OS to improve performance.
 We use separate FSVAs for each user VM to maintain virtualization features, such as migration and resource accounting, whereas POFS and XenFS focus on using a single FS per physical machine to increase efficiency.

-Parallax runs storage VMs in a shared infrastructure to provide a block-level VM storage interface that includes features such as efficient snapshotting [22].
-Ventana [26] is a distributed FS that provides an FS-level VM storage interface.
+Parallax runs storage VMs in a shared infrastructure to provide a block-level VM storage interface that includes features such as efficient snapshotting [Meyer et al. 2008].
+Ventana [Pfaff et al. 2006] is a distributed FS that provides an FS-level VM storage interface.
 In contrast, FSVAs provides a FS-level interface to existing FS implementations that is targeted towards a single user VM.

-VNFS [40] optimized NFS performance when a client is physically co-located with a server, using shared memory and hypervisor-provided communication.
+VNFS [Zhao et al. 2006] optimized NFS performance when a client is physically co-located with a server, using shared memory and hypervisor-provided communication.
 VNFS is NFS-specific and hence assumes file system cooperation at both VMs.
 For example, VNFS lets NFS clients directly read file attributes from an NFS server's shared memory.
 Most of their optimizations cannot be used in an FS-agnostic architecture like FSVA.